ml-lab-cuny/menge_ros/README.md

 2. https://www.youtube.com/watch?v=zIs6h3l5YgU

 The video shows comparison of ORCA and Social forces model based collision avoidance.
+Other examples of different collision avoidance models for pedestrians can be found in http://gamma.cs.unc.edu/Menge/intro_vids.html

 3. https://www.youtube.com/watch?v=Ue1hHk6KlGg

 The video shows a use case of MengeROS where a robot (blue) in a simple office like environment with around (90) pedestrians learns a distribution of crowd over a grid using only local sensor observations.
 The left side shows the simulator, the right side shows the rviz visualization where the laser endpoints are in red.
 The dark regions of the grid indicate the likelihood of dense crowds.